Scam Sportsbooks To Avoid

 What recourse do I have if I have a problem with a sportsbook?

-Sportsbook Review does a lot of a lot of mediation between players and sportsbooks as well.
+Watchdog sites can help in disputes, as they have direct connections with the management of the offending sites.
 In disputes, we highly recommend that players keep things civil, even if they are frustrated with the sportsbooks decision or angry about a slow payout.

 Ultimately, working with management and not name-calling is the best way for a positive solution.